wzc-miyasaki/ee542_FinalProject/README.md

+### Gateway Setup

+Configuring Conduit gateway device is straightfoward here.
+The tricky part is to manually assign a static IP address for the gateway since you have to make sure both IoT device and gateway are under the same network.

+1. Connect the multi-Tech conduit gateway device to a router through an ethernet cable.
+Install the antenna on gateway device to enable the wireless communication between it and the xDot devices.
+2. Establish a serial connection between the gateway and a PC via a micro-usb cable.
+You need to set up a correct IP address first so that you can login to the gateway later through its static IP address.
+3. On the terminal, using the command `ifconfig eth0 IP_ADDRESS` to modify the IP address of a specific interface.
+Make sure the IP address you have assigned is under same subnet to which the IoT device is connected.
+4. With that IP address, you can now login to the backend of the conduit on a web browser.
+You can then assign a permanent static IP address after you login to the gateway.
+5. After the IP configuration, you need to start the Node-Red running over the gateway.
+More details will be illustrated in Node-red part.

 ### xDot Setup

 In this part, the xDot will be configured to build a connection with Multi-Tech Conduit, a gateway device, for data transmission.